 Using a variety of techniques, he has a unique ability to efficiently uncover and address the underlying causes of pain and dysfunction.
 Among the many techniques Dr. Rocca uses, are Active Release Technique, Dynamic Neuromuscular Stabilization and Functional Movement Systems.

 Dr. Rocca knows all too well the physical demands of sport and exercise on the body.
 He’s worked to overcome his own history of extensive injuries to continue competing as a weekend warrior in off-road, multi-sport and adventure races.
-His training and experiences have earned him the trust of a wide range of athletes from youth sport and local legends, to those competing professionally and internationally.
+His training and experiences have earned him the trust of Olympians, World Champions, and Professional Athletes.

 Jamela is a knowledgeable Massage Therapist that has experience in both clinical and hospital settings.
 Trained in Manual Lymphatic Drainage Techniques; which assists the body in detoxing, decreasing swelling and boosts the immune system, she is also skilled in passive stretching; to help decrease or manage pain and increase range of motion.